G-Research/siembol/docs/_posts/2021-08-19-bh-europe-conf.md

 <br><br>
 Come hear Marian Novotny discuss Anti-Malware for the Cloud. <!--more-->
 <br><br>
-Stay tuned for the exact date & time.
+Arsenal event dates are November 10-11 - stay tuned for the exact date & time of the presentation.
 <br><br>
 Join the project on <a href="https://github.com/G-Research/siembol/"> Github </a>.